NVIDIA/NeMo/README.rst

 .. code-block:: shell

-    # install mecab using Homebrew, required for sacrebleu for NLP collection
+    # [optional] install mecab using Homebrew, to use sacrebleu for NLP collection
+    # you can install Homebrew here: https://brew.sh
     brew install mecab

-    # install pynini using Conda, required for text normalization
+    # [optional] install pynini using Conda, to use text normalization
     conda install -c conda-forge pynini

     # install Cython manually